status-im/nim-rocksdb/README.md

 * Apache License, Version 2.0, ([LICENSE-APACHEv2](LICENSE-APACHEv2) or http://www.apache.org/licenses/LICENSE-2.0)

 at your option.
 This file may not be copied, modified, or distributed except according to those terms.

+### Dependency License

+RocksDB is developed and maintained by Facebook Database Engineering Team.
+It is built on earlier work on LevelDB by Sanjay Ghemawat (sanjay@google.com) and Jeff Dean (jeff@google.com)

+RocksDB is dual-licensed under both the [GPLv2](https://github.com/facebook/rocksdb/blob/master/COPYING) and Apache License, Version 2.0, ([LICENSE-APACHEv2](LICENSE-APACHEv2) or http://www.apache.org/licenses/LICENSE-2.0).
+You may select, at your option, one of the above-listed licenses.